-Students are placed in G/T content area classes based upon multiple criteria, which include the Cognitive Abilities Test (CogAT), Measures of Academic Progress (MAP), and Maryland Comprehensive Assessment Program (MCAP) assessments, as well as class performance.
+Students are placed in G/T content area classes based upon multiple criteria, including the Cognitive Abilities Test (CogAT), Measures of Academic Progress (MAP), and Maryland Comprehensive Assessment Program (MCAP) assessments, as well as class performance.
 Placement may be recommended at the end of elementary school or in subsequent middle school years.
-If after reviewing the Placement Committee's professional recommendation, parents/guardians still wish to enroll their students in one or more G/T classes, they may complete the Course Placement Review Request through HCPSS Connect.
+If after reviewing the school's recommendation, parents/guardians may enroll their students in one or more G/T classes, by completing the Course Placement Review Request through HCPSS Connect.